 1. Set Clear Goals

-Even though the corporate team building event can be fun for everyone involved, it’s important to remember that in the end, it has to accomplish its goals to be worth the investment.
+Even though an event can be fun for everyone involved, it’s important to remember that in the end, it has to accomplish its goals to be worth the investment.

-That’s why it’s important to establish clear areas of focus that you want your employees to work on during the team building events.
+That’s why it’s important to establish clear areas of focus that you want your employees to work on during the events.

 Only after you set some basic guidelines of what you want to achieve can you start thinking of activities and challenges that would best fit your focus.